plume-lib/merging/README.md

 The reason for `yes |` is that `git mergetool` stops and asks after each file that wasn't perfectly merged.
-This question is not helpful, the `-y` and '--no-prompt` command-line arguments do not suppress it, and it's tedious to keep typing "y".
+This question is not helpful, the `-y` and `--no-prompt` command-line arguments do not suppress it, and it's tedious to keep typing "y".

 #### `~/.gitconfig` setup for use as a merge tool

+There is just one step for setup.

-In your `~/.gitconfig` file, add:
+1. In your `~/.gitconfig` file, add:

 ```
 [merge]